-Net change in fund balances - total governmental funds

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Governmental funds report capital outlays as expenditures.
-However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which accumulated depreciation (\$138,776) exceeded capital outlay (\$-0-) accumulated in the current period.

-Changes in net position of governmental activities
+Net Changes in Fund Balances - Total Governmental Funds \$ (700,248) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which depreciation expense, net of disposals (\$202,600) was exceeded by capital outlay, net of disposals (\$653,576) in the current period.
+450,976 Pension obligation expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+2 135,905 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Increase in compensated absences payable (3,202) Changes in Net Position of Governmental Activities charged for the year, net of disposals. \$ (116,569)